top of page

 Frequently asked questions:

-Q: How does therapy & coaching complement my treatment plan?
+Q: How does transpersonal art therapy complement my treatment plan?

 We do not aim to replace the medical model, but to complement it, realising that while many are dragged out of their eating disorder quickly because of immediate health concerns the real underlying issues have not been addressed.
 We recommend early intervention if possible, and a team treatment plan can be key in keeping people out of intensive in-patient treatment facilities.